Who Am I?

 About half of my house is devoted to photography.
 I have a studio, darkroom, and frame shop and not a week goes by that I am not engaged in some photography related activity.

 Traditional darkroom photography is both an art and craft.
-While hardly amaster at the art, I love the craft.
-Darkroom technique can be learned quickly, but may take years to master and, because of the additional work, has a different dynamic than modern digital photography.
+While hardly a master at the art, I love the craft.
+Darkroom technique can be learned quickly, but may take years to master and, because of the laboratory environment, has a different dynamic than modern digital photography.
 Traditional photographers tend to shoot fewer frames, are limited by the materials in use, and use different image manipulation tools.
 While film has been expereincing a slight resurgence in popularity of late, darkroom printing is only practiced by a fraction of analog enthusiasts.

 The images on these pages are straight unedited scans of darkroom prints made from 35mm, medium format, and 4×5 large format black and white negatives.
 Darkroom print manipulations are limited to contrast adjustment, cropping, and burning/dodging.
 I most commonly make 8″ x 10″ resin coated prints for archiving and scanning and 16″ x 20″ fiber based prints for framing.
 All of my prints, RC and fiber, are now selenium toned.
 Most prints are stored in archival boxes and handled only with cotton gloves.
 Yes, I am obsessive.
 A small minority of prints are scanned and added to one of my two photography websites.
 An even smaller number find their way onto the walls of my home, replacing older images.